apache/paimon/docs/content/how-to/cdc-ingestion.md

 If the Paimon table you specify does not exist, this action will automatically create the table.
 Its schema will be derived from all specified MySQL tables.
 If the Paimon table already exists, its schema will be compared against the schema of all specified MySQL tables.

 This action supports a limited number of schema changes.
-Unsupported schema changes will be ignored.
+Currently, the framework can not drop columns, so the behaviors of `DROP` will be ignored, `RENAME` will add a new column.
 Currently supported schema changes includes:

 * Adding columns.